A nonprofit organization for educators, families, and policy makers

 MABE has joined other community and professional organizations in building this coalition to support opportunities for language learning and academic achievement for students of all ages in Massachusetts.

-The list of Co-sponsors for the HD3537 An Act to reform English language learning education can be viewed here.
+H.2839 An Act to reform English language learning education

 Demand for Bilingual Workers in Massachusetts More than Doubled in 5 years, Report ShowsOn Tuesday, June 21, 2016, the Partnership for a New American Economy (PNAE) joined business leaders and education advocates from the Language Opportunity Coalition at the Massachusetts State House to call for the creation of a state Seal of Biliteracy.

 Read more…. http://www.renewoureconomy.org/issues/demographics/demand-for-bilingual-workers-in-massachusetts-more-than-doubled-in-5-years-report-shows/

 Research Brief: The Growing Need for Bilingual Workers in the Massachusetts EconomyAs employers strive to increase their competitiveness in the global economy, they are increasingly seeking candidates who have the language skills necessary to communicate with a diverse customer base, and with operations and competitors overseas.
 This research brief explores the growing demand for bilingual talent in Massachusetts from some of the state’s biggest industries and employers, and highlights the need to attract and promote language diversity in Massachusetts’ workforce among both foreign-born and U.S.-born workersRead more….http://www.renewoureconomy.org/wpcontent/uploads/2016/06/MA-Biliteracy-Brief.pdfAdvocacy Articles:

 Which job seekers are in hot demand?
 Bilingual workers!, by Katie Johnston, Boston Globe March 13, 2017